-YWCA Hamilton changes the lives of the city’s most vulnerable women, girls, and families.
-From new moms and babies, to isolated seniors, to women struggling with homelessness and violence, YWCA Hamilton helps women rebuild their lives and move from poverty to possibility every day.
+YWCA Hamilton changes the lives of the city’s most vulnerable women, girls and gender-diverse people.
+From new moms and babies, to isolated seniors, to to newcomer women starting over in Canada, to women and gender diverse people struggling with homelessness and violence, YWCA Hamilton helps women rebuild their lives and move from poverty to possibility every day.

 At our core:

-- 130+ years serving women, girls & families in Hamilton
+- 130+ years serving women, girls and gender-diverse people in Hamilton

 - 10,000+ people impacted through 60+ programs & services

 - 30+ community based locations

 - 500 staff & 250 + volunteers championing our mission